SachchinAnnam/MB-400-Microsoft-PowerApps-Dynamics-365/Instructions/Labs/LAB[MB-400]_M01Lab01_Data_Modeling.md

 ======================

-To prepare your learning environments you will create a solution and publisher, add both new and existing components that are necessary to meet the application requirements.
+To prepare your learning environments you will create a solution and publisher, and add both new and existing components that are necessary to meet the application requirements.
 Refer to the data model document for the metadata description (entities, field types and relationships).
 Your solution will contain several entities upon completion of all the customizations: